 Tavros managed to keep himself from gaping at her, but it was sheer effort of will.
 Tarric's eyes were as wide as his fists.
 It was Anica who grinned, stepped forward, and put an arm around her shoulders.
 "I think we'd do well to have you," she said.

 Picking up, belatedly, from here...

 Tavros fell in with the others as the hobgoblins marched them out of the prison-hut and into the large, empty circle at the center of the village.
 On the far side was another large hut, but this one had a single large doorway, with two doors that had been slid aside; it looked more like a barn than a dwelling, except that visible inside was a single, massive bier that seemed to serve as a bed.
-A figure lay atop it, stirring as the human priest Moro and another figure, an armored hobgoblin at his side; most likely that was Procrustes, the chieftain of this tribe.
+A figure lay atop it, stirring as the human priest Moro and another figure, an armored hobgoblin moved around it, chanting; most likely that was Procrustes, the chieftain of this tribe.
 The sun was just dropping below the horizon, and the goblins and hobgoblins had gathered in clumps around the edges of the circle.
 There were torches lit, and off to one side there were several firepits with empty metal spits set over them, waiting.